 It is important to understand that surgery should be considered a last resort.
-At UBNS, we are pursuing a relentless course toward the performance of increasingly less-invasive procedures to relieve back and neck pain.
-We work closely with physiatrists, physiotherapists, chiropractors, and Pilates experts in the conservative management of spinal disorders, including the development of patient-specific back and neck conditioning and strengthening programs aimed at easing pain and preventing symptom recurrence.
-If surgery is appropriate, our spine group focuses on less-invasive and minimally invasive procedures to lessen the discomfort and down time associated with spine surgery.
-Not all patients, however, are candidates for minimally invasive surgery; sometimes a more traditional approach is necessary.
+We are always pursuing a relentless course toward increasingly less-invasive procedures to relieve back and neck pain.
+We work closely with physiatrists, physiotherapists and chiropractors in the conservative management of spinal disorders, including the development of patient-specific back and neck conditioning and strengthening programs aimed at easing pain and preventing symptom recurrence.
+If surgery is appropriate, our expert spine surgeons focus on less invasive and minimally invasive procedures to significantly reduce the discomfort and down time associated with spine surgery.
+Not all patients are candidates for minimally invasive surgery; sometimes a more traditional approach is necessary.

 In general, surgery should be reserved for patients with intractable pain, instability of the spine, disk rupture, tumor, or nerve damage.
-Symptoms of a more severe condition may include leg pain associated with back pain or arm pain associated with neck pain.
-These combinations of symptoms often indicate that a cervical or lumbar disk--one of the rubber-like shock absorbers found between each vertebra in the spine--has ruptured and is compressing a nerve root.
-If this occurs, minimally invasive microsurgery can sometimes be performed to remove the broken pieces of disk.
+Symptoms of a more severe condition may include leg pain (associated with back pain) or arm pain (associated with neck pain).
+These combinations of symptoms often indicate that a disk, one of the rubber-like shock absorbers found between each vertebra of the spine, has ruptured and is compressing a nerve root.
+If this occurs, minimally invasive microsurgery can sometimes be performed to remove the damaged disk.
 Because the surgery is conducted using microscope and microdissection techniques to minimize the disruption of normal tissue, surgery can result in immediate and dramatic pain relief, and can often be performed on an outpatient basis.
 After microsurgery, patients are usually able to return to their normal activities within days or weeks.

 For cases of significant spinal instability, a more extensive procedure, such as interbody fusion, may be required to reduce or eliminate the abnormal motion responsible for the patient’s pain.
 In recent years, even spinal fusions have increasingly been performed in a minimally invasive fashion, enabling shorter hospital stays and more rapid resumption of normal activities.